BoyanSiromahov/The-New-Heights-Project/README.md

     Elevator.java - The Class represanting elevator car

-    ArrivalSensor.java - The Enum Class represanting the arrival sensor for the elevator
+    ArrivalSensor.java - The  Class represanting the arrival sensor for the elevator

     Direction.java - The Enum Class represanting the Direction for the elevator

-    ElevatorButton.java - The Enum Class represanting the floor buttons inside the elevator
+    ElevatorDoor.java - The Class represanting the Elevator Doors

-    ElevatorDoor.java - The Enum Class represanting the elevator doors
+    ElevatorMotor.java - The Class represanting the elevator Motor

-    ElevatorMotor.java - The Enum Class represanting the elevator motor
+    ElevatorState.java - The Class represanting the elevator subsystem & state  (State Machine)

-    State.java - The Class represanting different states of the System (STATE MACHINE)
+    Faults.java - The Enum Class representing the faults associated with the system

 ### FloorSubSystem
     Author: Samantha Tripp